 I am also interested in the joys and challenges of #PhDparenting and #ECRparenting and how this impacts upon research choices.

-I am currently a lecturer in Humanitarian Studies at the University of Manchester, UK and have recently completed a PhD in Social Anthropology .
+I am currently a lecturer in Humanitarianism and Global Health at the University of Manchester, UK .
 My doctoral thesis focused on political economy and transition to early motherhood in urban Chiapas, Mexico, I am very proud of it!

 How to find me: